yahyaakli/lambdadock/README.md

 The entrypoint uses a python script with a handler function.

-## Manual push your code to aws lambda
+## Manualy push your code to aws lambda

 1. First, if you have't already, download AWS CLI using this guide: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html